AlejandroAMarin/BIMSA/README.md

 ```

 ## Executing BIMSA-Hybrid for real datasets
-To execute real datasets with heterogeneus alignment sizes optimally.
-It is recomended to use BIMSA-Hybrid by tunning the parameters `-m` `-b` and using `--dynamic`.
+To execute real datasets with heterogeneous alignment sizes optimally.
+It is recommended to use BIMSA-Hybrid by tunning the parameters `-m` `-b` and using `--dynamic`.
-- `-m` Tunes the nominal distance threshold where the alingments are send to the CPU recovery.
+- `-m` Tunes the nominal distance threshold where the alingments are sent to the CPU recovery.
 Unfortunately, the number of alignments which are recovered in CPU can not be indicated, but tunning must be done to the threshold in order to achieve the desired percentage of alignments recovered.
 - `-b` Tunes the number of alignments that fit in a batch so the number of batches is determined by the total number of alignments/batch_size.
 If the batches are used with the CPU recovery, the CPU and DPU kernel executions will overlap for each batch.
-- `--dynamic` Activates the dynamic asignment of alignments between tasklets, which improves performance for heterogeneus datasets.
+- `--dynamic` Activates the dynamic assignment of alignments between tasklets, which improves performance for heterogeneus datasets.

 ### Reproducing the BIMSA-Hybrid configuration for the paper